hyperupcall/bake/docs/api.md

 ### bake.die()

-Prints `$1` formatted as an error to standard error, then exits with code 1
+Prints `$1` formatted as an error and the stacktrace to standard error, then exits with code 1

 #### Arguments